 - The Environmental History of Te Waihora – Lake Ellesmere, A thesis submitted in partial fulfilment of the requirements for the Degree of Master of Science in Environmental Science in the University of Canterbury, Stephen Kitto, 2010

 The Waterways Centre for Freshwater Management is a teaching and research centre based at both University of Canterbury and Lincoln University.
-Their website provides resources to help you learn more about freshwater systems and their response to change, news about upcoming events, links to media articles of interest as well as meta-databases of information relevant to Canterbury’s water systems.
+Their website provides resources to help you learn more about freshwater systems and their response to change, news about upcoming events.

 The Waihora Ellesmere Trust has established a fund to support small scale research and monitoring which contributes in a meaningful way to the integrated monitoring of Te Waihora/Lake Ellesmere and to reporting on the ‘State of the Lake’.
 You can download the Guidelines for Applicants here.
 The WET Living Lake Fund Application Form can be downloaded here as a Word document.
 We don’t have a specific closing date – applications can be submitted at any time.